 His wife, Joyce, teaches English at Petal Middle School.
-David and Joyce have been backpacking several times in the mountains of Colorado.
-In the summer of 2011 they took a trip to Yosemite and Sequoia/Kings Canyon National Parks.
-One of the highlights of a 2012 trip that included hiking near Asheville, North Carolina was zip-lining through the forest.
+David and Joyce have been backpacking multiple times in the mountains of Colorado.

 Michael DeArmey (Ph.D.
 Tulane University), Professor.